christopheraue/m-ruby-concurrently/guides/Overview.md

 The implementation of the connection is structurally similar to the one of the server.
 But because receiving data is a little bit more complex it is done in an additional receive buffer object.
-Received requests are processed in their own concurrent proc to not block the receiver if the implementation of the request needs to wait.
+Received requests are processed in their own concurrent proc to not block the receiver if `request.process` calls one of the wait methods (This is important!).

 ```ruby
 class ConcurrentServer::Connection